-Ask Your Advisor – Not the Internet – What Steps You Should Take Next
+Ask Your Financial Professional – Not the Internet – What Steps You Should Take Next

-This is a key time to depend on your advisor for clarity.
+This is a key time to depend on your financial professional for clarity.
 Before having a check-in, prepare some discussion points that will help you determine next steps.
 Some key questions may include the following:

 - Can I still retire by my goal date?

 - Should I be delaying my withdrawals at this point?

 - What types of federal assistance should I be considering?

 Before meeting with your financial professional, take a moment to refresh yourself on the expenses you were anticipating in retirement.
 Jackson’s Retirement Income & Expense Calculator can make it easy to project the income you may need in the future, depending on when you plan to retire.
 Going into the conversation with your financial professional armed with this knowledge can save you both some time, so that you can make the most of your meeting.
 The markets may be uncertain, but you can take control of your role in the journey toward a long-term retirement strategy by taking these factors into account.

 1. “Is my test, item, or service covered?”
 Telehealth Insurance Coverage, June 2020

 2. “The COVID-19 epidemic will be the first services recession and it could be a bad one,” Gabriel Mathy, American University, March 2020